MicrosoftDocs/partner-center-pr.it-it/partner-center/announcements/2021-january.md

 _____________

-## <a name="phase-1-now-live-euefta--uk-change-of-partner-billing-currency-for-new-commerce-offers"></a><a name="15"></a> Fase 1: ora Live: UE/EFTA & la modifica della valuta di fatturazione dei partner per le nuove offerte commerciali
+## <a name="phase-1-now-live-euefta--uk-change-of-partner-billing-currency-for-new-commerce-offers"></a><a name="15"></a> Fase 1 Now Live: EU/EFTA & Uk Change of Partner Billing Currency for new commerce offers

 ### <a name="categories"></a>Categorie